|« PreviousNext »|

 For your bucket to work with CloudFront, the name must conform to DNS naming requirements.
 For more information, go to Bucket Restrictions and Limitations in the Amazon Simple Storage Service Developer Guide.

-You typically create one streaming distribution per Amazon S3 bucket, but you can choose to create multiple
+You typically create one RTMP distribution per Amazon S3 bucket, but you can choose to create multiple

 you could reference a single media file using either distribution.
 In this case, if you had a media file called